Help Protect Your Public Lands by Shooting Safely and Responsibly

 - Safety First: Always maintain a safe line of fire.
 Shoot towards a high, dirt backstop.
 Never shoot towards other people, vehicles, structures, roads, trails, or livestock.
 Respect private property and posted signs.

-- Fire: Target shooting can cause fires under certain conditions.
+- Fire: Target shooting can cause fires under hot and dry conditions (Learn more).
 Check current fire conditions with BLM.
-Don’t shoot near rocks or dry vegetation.
-Avoid shooting on hot, windy days.
-Do not shoot at metal objects.
+Don’t shoot near rocks or dry vegetation and avoid shooting metal targets when hazardous fire conditions exist.
 Be prepared; keep a shovel, fire extinguisher and extra water on hand.
 Persons responsible for starting a fire may be held liable for damages and suppression costs.

 - Targets: Use paper, cardboard, or clay targets only.
-Use of exploding targets, explosive devices, or pyrotechnics is prohibited on public lands in Utah.
+Use of exploding targets, explosive devices, or pyrotechnics is prohibited on BLM public lands in Utah (Fire Prevention Order).
 Please do not shoot at glass, metals, plastics, home appliances, electronic components, or furniture.

 - Stop Trigger Trash: Shoot over a tarp for easy cleanup of spent cartridges and shells.
 Remove all targets, trash, and debris after shooting.
 Dumping or littering on public land is never permissible.